idaholab/moose/docs/content/index.md

         Reliability
       </h2>
       <p class="left-align light">
-        Within MOOSE code reliability is paramount, so it employs a rigorous and well-documented development strategy.
+        Within MOOSE, code reliability is paramount, so MOOSE employs a rigorous and well-documented development strategy.
-        In order to accomplish this task, a comprehensive set of tools for testing and documenting are continouly being developed and included within the framework for use by application developers.
+        In order to accomplish this task, a comprehensive set of tools for testing and documentation are being developed continuously and included within the framework for use by application developers.
       </p>
       <p class="left-align light">